 Whistleblowers have gained unqualified hero status in American popular culture.
-Thousands of editorials have been penned hailing the likes of Snowden, Manning, and Assange as defenders of democracy.
+Thousands of editorials have been penned hailing the likes of Edward Snowden, Chelsea Manning, and Julian Assange as defenders of democracy.
 Are whistleblowers really the silver bullet for governmental and corporate accountability?
 Below, let’s explore some reasons for how whistleblowers improve society, and how they disrupt it.

 Whistleblowers are traitors.

 Whistleblowers’ motives can be murky.

 Whistleblowers have a wide range of motives, and, surprisesurprise, they aren’t strictly altruistic.
 Corporate whistleblowers are offered handsome bounties for reporting corporate fraud to the Securities and Exchange Commission.
 With the lure of multi-million-dollar payouts, it is little wonder that whistleblowers prefer to do reconnaissance for the government than to push for reform from within their organizations.
 Whistleblowing can also be politically or personally motivated.
 After spending time with infamous Julian Assange, filmmaker Alex Gibney noted that the WikiLeaks founder was perpetually focused on “personal slights” and “payback.”
 That Assange has used his leak platform to further his own political viewpoints and even to influence politics is hardly in question.
 WikiLeaks and its classified “data dumping” has shown that it is more concerned with making news than reporting it, which redefines the point of whistleblowing.